ABL124/dataviz_final_project/project-03/lewis_project_03.md

 ```

 ![](lewis_project_03_files/figure-html/unnamed-chunk-15-1.png)<!-- -->
+The above boxplots show us the ranges of strength of concrete.
+We can use this to verify the strength range given to us within the dataset and look at the IQR for each of the ranges.
+This gives us more details as to where most of the observations within each range lie.

 2. Use a _temporal_ indicator such as the one available in the variable `Age` (measured in days).
 Generate a plot similar to the one shown below.
 Comment on your results.